OOPSpam/blog/_posts/2023-10-26-stop-bot-signups.md

 ## Final Notes

 All websites get hit by spammers eventually.
 As a site grows and gets more traffic, it attracts more serious spammers with advanced bots.
-Both honeypot and captcha will protect your site to a certain extent, but they are not enough against targeted spam sign-up attacks, manual spam and sophisticated bots.
+Both honeypot and CAPTCHA will protect your site to a certain extent, but they are not enough against targeted spam sign-up attacks, manual spam and sophisticated bots.
 Using a couple of tools will harden your forms.

 I hope this article helps you find a solution to your bot signup problem.